 As a responsible developer, Asia Standard International is conscious of environmental protection issues on the design and construction of our properties.
 Over the years, the design and construction of our properties has been in line with the green features as laid down in the Joint Practice Note Nos.
 1-2 in relation to "Green and Innovative Buildings" issued jointly by the Buildings Department, Lands Department and Planning Department.
 The objectives of such green features mainly encompass: (a) to maximise the use of recycled/green building material; (b) to minimise the consumption of energy, in particular those non-renewable types; and (c) to reduce construction and demolition waste.
-For our development projects in Hung Shui Kiu, Yuen Long, a number of green features will be and has been designed by our consultants team and implemented in line with the latest government policy in fostering a quality and sustainably built environment, which will lead to BEAM-Plus Certification after the completion of the project.
+For our development projects in Hung Shui Kiu, Yuen Long and Po Shan Road, Mid-Level West, Hong Kong, a number of green features has been designed by our consultants team and implemented in line with the latest government policy in fostering a quality and sustainably built environment, which will lead to BEAM-Plus Certification after the completion of the projects.
 BEAM-Plus is a comprehensive environmental assessment scheme for buildings recognised by The Hong Kong Green Building Council Limited.